-At this point, the arbitrator, relies on the expert to account for the delays caused by the first incumbents and to explain this with regard to the second incumbents.
+At this point, the arbitrator, relies on the expert to account for the delays caused by the first incumbents.
+As well as to explain this with regard to the second incumbents.

 The expert now makes the case that the initial 200 days caused, no longer apply and these are replaced by the new delay causes and the initial forms of causation are now relieved of liability: